Student Wellbeing and Community Engagement Office

 Lucy Harding: Wellbeing Coordinator

 Lucy joined the University in 2018.
 Lucy trained as an Art and Design Lecturer, prior to her current role she worked as a Student Pastoral Coach within Further Education for over 9 years.
 Her main role is the coordination of the newly established Student Wellbeing Programme which she helped to develop over her first year in post.
-She maintains the social media platforms for the Wellbeing Programme on Facebook and Instagram.
+She maintains the social media platforms for the Wellbeing Programme on Facebook, Instagram and Twitter.
 The programme includes free classes to promote wellbeing in students which include; Yoga, Pilates, Meditation and High Intensity exercise, as well as Alcohol and Drug awareness training and Sexual Health advice and guidance.
 Lucy also provides administrative support to the Fitness to Study Standing Group, Fitness to Study student cases, Student Support and Wellbeing Sub-Committee, PBSA Liaison Group and Community Engagement Task Force.

 Nicola Dixon: Wellbeing Facilitator